-The OECD Recommendation of the Council on Implementing Pollutant Release and Transfer Registers (PRTRs) calls for member countries to establish PRTRs.
+The OECD Recommendation of the Council on Establishing and Implementing Pollutant Release and Transfer Registers (PRTRs) calls for member countries to establish and implement PRTRs.
 To support this effort, OECD develops practical tools and guidance on how to implement them.Read more

 The OECD has been developing practical tools to help member countries implement harmonised PRTRs.
 This Guidance Document on Elements of a PRTR: PART I provides options for designing a PRTR that meets the needs of the country implementing the PRTR.Read more